copper-engine/copper-engine.github.io/docs/tutorial2.md

 What you need to know:

-- a local derby database is used to persist all workflows
+- a local derby database is used to persist all workflow instances
 - the adapter, engine and sender are started in different VMs
 - Orchestration uses spring for Dependency Injection
 - some basic spring framework knowledge

-[picture]

 #### Step 1: run the orchestration example